skounis/email-extract/README.md

 email-extract
 =============

-Extract email address from a number of given text files
+Extract email addresses from a number of given text files